 Troy has fallen.
 The belly of the wooden horse has splintered open in the town square, vomiting forth Greek elites.
 The gates are torn open and the city, gaping, lost, runs with blood.This looks forward to the final section of the novel, where [spoiler] HMS Victory is succesfully launched only to be blasted to pieces in orbit by the Bund, killing its crew including Jim.
 The novel ends with Stuart remembering his wife Fel at night “sitting up on pillows, the reading lamp on, poring over an old book”.
 The last lines of The Smoke are: “she lifted the book for me to see—Mum's Aeneid—and said ‘the old stories are the best.’”

 Stuart's mother Betty is offered the chance to evade her inevitable death by opting for a strange procedure pioneered by a certain Dr Georgy Chernoy: the deal is, you become pregnant (even at Betty's advanced age) with a fetus into which your own consciousness is downloaded, before your original body expires.
 This results in a population of infants containing adult consciousnesses, painstakingly relearning their motor-skills, and reconnecting with their memories by toddling around scale-models of famous London landmarks.
-It's very odd and sometimes (as when Stuart has to changing his infant mum’s nappies as she shouts adult invectives in the voice of a toddler) pretty disturbing.
+It's very odd and sometimes (as when Stuart has to change his infant mum’s nappies as she shouts adult invectives in the voice of a toddler) pretty disturbing.
 One final weirdness is the latest high-tech innovation of the Bund: they destroy the HMS Victory to stymie British space ambitions, but they then bring the dead crew back to life, inside the bodies of small plastic toy figures, “Action Man”-style mannikins.
 So it is that Stuart reunites with his dead brother Jim.

 When I first read all this it puzzled me, but in a good way.
 It stirred my imagination as much as it baffled me.
 I liked its oddness and richness: Ings is doing things SF rarely does.
 Then I had occasion to re-read it, something I don't do enough with recent fiction I fear.
 Looking through it again, I think—I think—I understand what's going on here, now.